eclipse-theia/theia/doc/Developing.md

 This command downloads dev dependencies, links and builds all packages.
 To learn more and understand precisely what's going on, please look at scripts in [package.json](../package.json).

+## Build extension packages individually

+From the root:

+ `npx run build @theia/package-name`

+From the package:

+`yarn --ignore-scripts && yarn build`

 ## Run the browser-based example application